 I was so busy doing other stuff so that I completely missed the release of Twisted 2.0.
 It was a large transition from a monolithic framework to a modular framework (there is a FAQ about this change).
 I wish I had the time now to test it.

 Jeremy Zawodny with an interesting post about the return of client side web programming.
 I did my diploma with heavy use of DHTML in 1997.
 I wanted to do it cross-platform and I stopped to support anything but Internet Explorer after my doctor told me I should try to back-off from whatever I currently do.
 It wasn’t just a nightmare – it was practically impossible to do and you could become seriously sick trying.

 I am bootstrapping: The start page of my weblog now renders through a homemade skinning system based on Zope and Page Templates.
 This means I do not design this pages with the template files Tinderbox uses for the HTML export.
 For example here is the template of the current start page:

 It is actually the first time that I blog about Ruby.
 I had a look at Ruby on Rails – a web application framework based on the Ruby scripting language.
 Ruby appears to be a very well designed scripting language (see here) for anyone who loves “quick but not dirty” programming.

 Dave Winer —former president of UserLand— convinced UserLand to release the Frontier kernel as open source.
 Manila, Radio and all web applications built upon that kernel will remain commercial software.
-I really hope this will turn out to be a smart move for UserLand.
-I am using Frontier since 1996 and I have learned a […]